Core MADS Courses

 The course will provide information about bone biology and metabolism and how it interfaces with the host immune response.

-The course includes information given by experts in the basic and/or clinical sciences.
-The first seven lectures cover the basic biologic aspects of wound healing.
-These are followed by a series of five lectures discussing wound healing in a more clinical context covering the topics of fracture repair, osseointegration, orthodontics, endodontics, and periodontics.
+The course covers the basic biologic aspects of wound healing in a more clinical context covering the topics of fracture repair, osseointegration, orthodontics, and periodontics.

-This conference based course will provide an understanding of the sequential management of multidisciplinary cases from a diagnostic and treatment basis.
-It will involve student presentations from each specialty followed by panel discussion.
+This conference-based course provides an understanding of the sequential management of multidisciplinary cases from a diagnostic and treatment basis.

 Pediatrics Courses